Specy/s68k/README.md

 # s68k
-A rust interpreter for m68k with semantic checker.
+A rust assembler and interpreter for m68k, written to explain what is wrong with a program as much as to run it.
 It compiles to WASM to be used with javascript and node.js, [available on npm](https://www.npmjs.com/package/@specy/s68k)

 [Typescript library documentation](https://github.com/Specy/s68k/wiki)